yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/about.md

 layout: "layouts/page.njk"

 title: What is Yorkshire Imaging Collaborative?

-subtitle: As one of the largest fully integrated radiology networks, we provide a consistent medical imaging service to 4-million people across Yorkshire, the Humber and North Lincolnshire
+subtitle: The regional medical imaging interoperability network which serves 4-Million patients throughout Yorkshire, the Humber and North Lincolnshire

+excerpt: A deep dive into the origins, vision, roadmap and organisational structure of the regional imaging network

 sidebar: true
 toc: true